inab/opeb-submission/sampleContainers/README.md

 These sample docker files show what a community have to provide in order to use the submission and evaluation infrastructure.

+* A __query ids extraction docker__: The instance generated from this docker file knows how to extract query ids from the community accepted query formats.
+This step is needed in order to check whether the submission correlates to the query.
+  This check is independent from the community, and it is done outside this docker instance.
+It generates as output file a JSON object which contains an array of identifiers.

 * A __results validation docker__: The instance generated from this docker file has to check the syntax of the submitted results.
 Also, if the community uses several formats, and one or more are declared as canonical, the input has to be